-Caves, in general, will get a complete overhaul, giving them more room to generate and fit in with the new individual biomes.
+Caves, in general, have gotten a complete overhaul, giving them more room to generate and fit in with the new individual biomes.
 Many caves will contain aquifers or bodies of water independent of sea level, and deepslate will replace stone from Y=0 to Y=-7.
-Additionally, three new types of noise caves will be introduced:
+Additionally, three new types of noise caves have been introduced:

 - Cheese caves: Huge caves containing aquifers and ore.

 - Spaghetti caves: These are long and thin and may have small aquifers.

 - Noodle caves: Similar to Spaghetti caves but much smaller.

 Caves aren't new to Minecraft, but they're usually fraught with danger, especially if you stumble on an old mine.
 The Lush Caves biome changes all that.
 While there are likely still dangers to look out for, this new biome gives the underground world of Minecraft a much more welcoming feel, adding an abundance of plant life to an otherwise sterile environment.